turingschool-examples/backend_mod_1_prework/day_1/questions.md

 puts animal

 6. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.
-String interpolation is using a variable inside a String. puts "This is an example of #{animals}'s drinking water."
+String interpolation is using a special series of characters to get a variable's value inside a String. puts "This is an example of #{animals}'s drinking water."

 7. How do we get input from a user?
 What is the method that we would use?